 Power Drills vs Impact Drivers

-We all know that the function of a power drill.
-Yes, its main function is drill holes and screws.
+We all know the function of a power drill.
+Yes, its main function is to drill holes and screws.
 An impact driver is perhaps an upgraded version of the common power drill.

 Impact Drivers Makes The Difference

 Here’s the main difference between a power drill and an impact driver.
 An impact driver drives a screw or a bit using the same rotational motion a power drill use.
 But as you drive in the screw, the impact driver also uses a combination of hammering action downwards and sideways.
 The combination of drilling and hammering makes it easier to drive screws into tough materials.
 The hammering effect of downwards and sideways prevent the drive bit from slippering off the screw heads.
 This prevents the head from being stripped off or ruining the screw.

 You can distinguish an impact driver by the loud noise it generates when it is drilling.
 The repetitive thud noise is the result of the hammering actions not found in a normal power drill.
 The noise increased in intensity depending on how fast you’re driving in the screw.

 To prevent the drive bit from slipping, normally you have to apply pressure with a power drill.
 An impact driver’s hammering action together with its screwing action mostly prevents this to happen.
 Just apply enough pressure on the screw to keep it guided and on point.